XGEu2X/Hearthstone-DeckFinder/README.md

 ## Use

-All the excecutable files have their specific instructions in their folders.
+GUI in on the way so you don't have to worry about this.